7 experiences to tick off your King Island bucket list

 Perched on the edge of the Currie Harbour under the gaze of the wrought and cast-iron lighthouse sits the Boathouse – aka The Restaurant with No Food.
 As the name suggests the restaurant has no food, no waiters or anyone.
 Pack a picnic or take a King Island steak to grill on the barbecue – you’ll want to experience it for yourself.

-3. Load up your bags with the award winning King Island Dairy
+3. Sample the award winning King Island Dairy

 4. Catch a wave at one of the many surf spots